Do you want to learn how to display full size images in WordPress?

 Finally, click on ‘Save Snippet’ to make the PHP snippet live.

-The final option is adding a full size image lightbox to your site, which is perfect if you’re creating a gallery, carousel, or photo portfolio.
+The final option is adding a full size image lightbox to your site, which is perfect if you’re creating an image gallery, carousel, or photo portfolio.

 This method allows you to show smaller thumbnail images when the page first loads.
 Visitors can then click on any thumbnail to see the full sized image in a popup.

-Just be aware that you need to upload full sized images for your gallery, which means you’ll need to disable image scaling using one of the above methods.
-If you don’t, then your lightbox will use a scaled-down version of your large images.
+Just be aware that you need to disable scaling before you can use this method.
+This means you’ll need to disable the WordPress image threshold using one of the above methods.
+If you don’t, then your lightbox will show the scaled-down version of your large images.

 Once you’ve disabled image scaling, it’s time to create a gallery.
-We recommend using the Envira Gallery plugin as it’s the best WordPress image gallery plugin in the market and lets you create beautiful and eye-catching lightboxes.
+We recommend using the Envira Gallery plugin.
+It’s the best WordPress image gallery plugin on the market, allowing you to easily create beautiful and eye-catching lightboxes.

 The first thing you’ll need to do is install the Envira Gallery plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-After installing and activating the plugin, see our step-by-step guide on creating an image gallery in WordPress.
+After installing and activating the plugin, you can follow our step-by-step tutorial on how to add a gallery with a lightbox effect in WordPress.

 No matter what method you use to add images with large dimensions, it’s essential to optimize them for the web, so you don’t slow down your website.